shaky008/PlanGenie/README.md

 # PlanGenie

 ### PlanGenie let's user create an event and set reminder.
+-User can login/create account